 Programs leading to degrees in Business, Law and Medicine are the most expensive.
 It is quite common for professionals who enrol in such programs to quit their jobs and work their way through their academic programs before returning back to the industry.

-These are highly specialised programs, typically pursued by the most passionate of individuals who are more often than note sponsored for their coursework.
+These are highly specialised programs, typically pursued by the most passionate of individuals who are more often than not sponsored for their coursework.

-When enrolling into such a course, it is important to ascertain that one’s research advisor’s interest align with one’s own, so that the two form a symbiotic relationship that helps fund one’s time through the program.
+When enrolling into such a course, it is important to ascertain that one’s research advisor’s interest aligns with one’s own, so that the two form a symbiotic relationship that helps fund one’s time through the program.

 It is common for coursework in Doctoral Programs to run for 5 years.

 It is important to note the number of courses that you would need to take.
 US visa regulations require International students to remain at a full time load during their fall and spring semesters (typically 12 credit hours for undergraduate students, and 9 credit hours for graduate students), and a part time load (typically 9 credit hours for undergraduate students and 6 credit hours for graduate students) during the summer.

 Take for example, the University of Nebraska Lincoln which has published its tuition rates on its website.

 There is a significant difference in Its rate per credit hour for an Undergraduate student for a Nebraska resident, and for a Nebraska non-resident.

 For a student to be full time, they would need to take 12 credit hours of courses during the fall and spring semesters, and 9 credit hours in the summer (a total of 33 credit hours).